VAMDC/NodeSoftware/doc/source/newnode.rst

 * Lines 1-4: We import some helper functions from the sqlparser and the dictionaries and models that reside in the same directory as `queryfunc.py`
+* Line 6: Set the limit of transitions for use below.
+* Line 7: Begin the function `setupResults`.
+Do not change this line.
-* Line 7: This uses the helper function where2q() to convert the information in `sql.where` to QueryObjects that match your model, using the RESTRICTABLES (see below).
+* Line 9: This uses the helper function where2q() to convert the information in `sql.where` to QueryObjects that match your model, using the RESTRICTABLES (see below).
 The result from where2q() is a string that needs to be executed with eval().
-* In line 8 we simply pass these QueryObjects to the Transition model's filter function.
-This returns a QuerySet, an unevaluated version of the query.
+* In line 10 we simply pass these QueryObjects to the Transition model's filter function.
+This returns a QuerySet, an unevaluated version of the query, which we assign to the variable `transs`.
+We also ordered it by wavelength.
-* Line 9: We use the count() method on the QuerySet to get the number of transitions.
+* Line 11: We use the count() method on the QuerySet to get the number of transitions which we later pass into the header.
-* Line 11-14: We check if the number is larger than our limit and shorten the QuerySet if necessary.
+* Line 13-17: We check if the number is larger than our limit and shorten the QuerySet if necessary.
+This is done by getting the wavelength at the limit and making a new QuerySet that has as an additional restriction the new upper wavelength limit.
 We also prepare a string with the percentage for the headers.
-* Line 16-20: We use the ForeignKeys from the Transition model to the State model that tell us which are the upper and lower states for a transition.
-We put their ids in to a set which throws out duplicates and then use this set of state_ids to get the QuerySet for the states that belong to the selected transitions.
-* Line 22-24: An alternative, more straight forward way to achieve the same thing.
-This uses the ForeignKeys in the `inverse` direction, connects the two queryObjects by an OR-relation, selects the states and then throws away duplicates.
-The first approach proves faster if the number of duplicates is large.
-* Lines 26-27: We run count() on the states to get their number for the headers and do a quick selection and count on the species, again using a ForeignKey from the Transition model, this time to the Species.
+* Lines 19-29: Here comes the tricky part.
+For the selected transitions, we now need to create the corresponding atoms/species, since they go into different parts of the generator, see the table above.
+Not only that, each atom should have attached its list of states that are upper or lower states for the selected transitions - there is an inner loop over `Atom.States` in the generator, remember?
+In detail:

+  * Line 19: We pull a single column out of the Transitions model, the key that links to the Species model.
+We put that into a `set()` to throw out duplicates.
+  * Line 20: We use this set to query for all our Species.
+  * Line 21: We count them and save the result for later.
+  * Line 22: We make a new variable for the number of states which we will increase in the coming loop.
+  * Line 23: Start a loop over our selected `species`.
+  * Line 24: Make a sub-selection on our previously selected transitions, now only selecting the ones that belong to the current species.
+  * Lines 25-26: As for the species IDs before, we now pull the keys to the upper and lower states out of our Transition model.
+  * Line 27: We concatenate the two lists of IDs and put them in a `set()` to get rid of duplicates. `sids` is now a list of IDs of all the states within the current species that are used in the selected transtions.
+  * Line 28: Use this list to make the query on the State model.
+And, **most importantly**, attach it to the current species object.
+This way we have constructed the nested structure for the generator.
+  * Line 29: For the statistics, we now increase the state count with the number for the current species.

-* Lines 29-34: Put the statistics into a key-value structure where the keys are the header names as definded by the VAMDC-TAP standard and the values are the strings/numbers that we calculated above.
+* Lines 31-36: Put the statistics into a key-value structure where the keys are the header names as definded by the VAMDC-TAP standard and the values are the strings/numbers that we calculated above.
-* Lines 37-40: Return the QuerySets and the headers, again as key-value pairs.
-The keys that you can use here correspond to the major parts of XSAMS and are named as:
+* Lines 39-42: Return the QuerySets and the headers, again as key-value pairs.
+The keys are the names from the first column of the table above, so that the generator recognizes them and loops over them at the right place.
-  * Sources
-  * AtomStates
-  * MoleStates
-  * CollTrans
-  * RadTrans
-  * Methods
-  * MoleQNs
-  * HeaderInfo

 .. note::

     As you might have noticed, all restrictions are passed to the Transitions model in the above example.
 This does not mean that we cannot put constraints on e.g. the species here.
 We simply use the